-University policy requires that for safety reasons, at least two people must be present in the laboratory premises at any time.
+- Machine shop course Photonics senior design students must complete a short machine shop course offered by the College of Optics and Photonics before the end of senior design 1 semester. - SafetyUniversity policy requires that for safety reasons, at least two people must be present in the laboratory premises at any time.
 Violators will be asked to leave the laboratory premises.
-Since it is not possible to police this policy at all times, violators will be working entirely at their own risk.

-Consultations

-Consulting on each project will be available either from the course instructor or from any other Optics or ECE Department faculty member who has expertise on the subject of your project.
+Since it is not possible to police this policy at all times, violators will be working entirely at their own risk. - Consultations Consulting on each project will be available either from the course instructor or from any other Optics or ECE Department faculty member who has expertise on the subject of your project.
 Each team is encouraged to find a faculty member who will act as a technical advisor for the project.
 Appointments should be made for consultation times.